 Target market: Lower- and middle-class bargain shoppers.

-Primary benefit: You get to buy the things that will make your life better, without the heavy price tag.
+Primary benefit: You get to buy the things that will make your life better, without the hefty price tag.

 What makes it unique?
 In addition to touching on the money aspect of the transaction, it also highlights the intrinsic benefits.

 Product: Online classes and lessons.